 Scratch has become the world’s largest coding community for kids.
-In 2016 alone, more than 200 million children made a project with Scratch.
+In the past year alone, more than 200 million children interacted with Scratch.

 We needed a way to support the continued growth of Scratch and to help the project continue to scale, so the Scratch Foundation was established in 2013 as an independent 501 (c)(3) nonprofit organization.
 Mitchel Resnick, Professor of Learning Research at the MIT Media Lab, and David Siegel, Co-Founder and Co-Chairman of the investment management firm Two Sigma, are the original founders.
 Mitch and David share a vision of ensuring that Scratch is available for free, for all kids around the world to express their creativity through code.